The Welfare Team:

 Tuesdays, Thursdays, and Fridays 10:30 am - 1:30 pm

-No matter what your faith, if any, Michael the Chaplain is a wonderful person to meet.
+No matter what your faith, if any, Bob the Chaplain is a wonderful person to meet.
 Be it about work, personal life, health, or anything else, he can offer advice, a listening ear, guidance or assistance, and always in complete confidence.
 Even if you don’t have any concerns/problems, a conversation with Mark either alone or after a service is an ideal way to unwind, de-stress, and have a laugh.
 The chapel services are also a lovely opportunity to take a real break, collect your thoughts, meet some friends or someone new, and enjoy a chat afterwards.
 In Easter term Mark organised weekly welfare tea afternoons, which were undoubtedly one of the most enjoyable and popular features of the year – be sure to get out into the sunshine, enjoy good company, and take valuable breaks.

 Location: A1 (Second Court)